Northern Crusades: Wars against the Curonians and Semigallians (1201–1290)

-Although the Curonians had attacked Riga in 1201 and 1210, Albert of Buxhoeveden, considering Courland a tributary of Valdemar II of Denmark, had been reluctant to conduct a large scale campaign against them.
-After Albert's death in 1229, the crusaders secured the peaceful submission of Vanemane (a county with a mixed Livonian, Oselian, and Curonian population in the northeastern part of Courland) by treaty in 1230.
-In the same year, the papal vice-legate Baldouin of Alnea annulled this agreement and concluded an agreement with the ruler (rex) of Bandava in the central Courland Lammekinus, delivering his kingdom into the hands of the papacy.
-Baldouin became the popes's delegate in Courland and bishop of Semigallia; however, the Germans complained about him to the Roman Curia, and in 1234, Pope Gregory IX removed Baldouin as his delegate.
+Although the Curonians attacked Riga in 1201 and 1210, Albert of Buxhoeveden, who in 1202 became the bishop of Riga, had been reluctant to conduct a large-scale campaign against them, considering Courland a tributary of King Valdemar II of Denmark.
+After Albert's death in 1229, the crusaders secured the peaceful submission of Vanemane (a county with a mixed Livonian, Oeselian, and Curonian population in the northeastern part of Courland) by treaty in 1230.

+In the same year, however, the papal vice-legate Baldouin of Alnea annulled this agreement and concluded an agreement with the ruler (rex) of Bandava in the central Courland Lammekinus, delivering his kingdom into the hands of the papacy.
+Baldouin became the pope's delegate in Courland and bishop of Semigallia.
+However, the Germans complained about him to the Roman Curia, and in 1234 Pope Gregory IX removed Baldouin as his delegate.

-After their decisive defeat in the Battle of Saule by the Samogitians and Semigallians, the remnants of the Sword Brothers were reorganized in 1237 as a subdivision of the Teutonic Order, and became known as the Livonian Order.
-In 1242, under the leadership of the master of the Livonian Order Andrew of Groningen, the crusaders began the military conquest of Courland.
+After their decisive defeat in the Battle of Saule by the Samogitians and Semigallians, the remnants of the Livonian Brothers of the Sword were reorganized in 1237 as a subdivision of the Teutonic Order, and became known as the Livonian Order.
+In 1242, under the leadership of the master of the Livonian Order, Andrew of Groningen, the crusaders began the military conquest of Courland.
 They defeated the Curonians as far south as Embūte, near the contemporary border with Lithuania, and founded their main fortress at Kuldīga.
-In 1245, Pope Innocent IV allotted two-thirds of conquered Courland to the Livonian Order, and one third to the Bishopric of Courland.
+In 1245, Pope Innocent IV allotted two-thirds of conquered Courland to the Livonian Order and one-third to the Bishopric of Courland.

-At the Battle of Durbe in 1260, a force of Samogitians and Curonians overpowered the united forces of the Livonian and Teutonic Orders; over the following years, however, the Crusaders gradually subjugated the Curonians, and in 1267, concluded the peace treaty stipulating the obligations and the rights of their defeated rivals.
+At the Battle of Durbe in 1260, a force of Samogitians and Curonians overpowered the united forces of the Livonian and Teutonic Orders.
+However, over the following years, the crusaders gradually subjugated the Curonians and in 1267 concluded the peace treaty, stipulating the obligations and rights of their defeated rivals.
 The unconquered southern parts of their territories (Ceklis and Megava) were united under the rule of the Grand Duchy of Lithuania.